Eleven Park

-Eleven Park is a soccer-specific stadium currently in development on the site of the former Diamond Chain Company facility in Indianapolis, Indiana, United States.
-If completed, it will be the home of Indy Eleven, a professional soccer team that plays in the USL Championship.
+Eleven Park was a proposed soccer-specific stadium on the site of the former Diamond Chain Company facility in Indianapolis, Indiana, United States.
+If completed, it would be the home of Indy Eleven, a professional soccer team that plays in the USL Championship.
 The stadium would additionally house the team's women's team, who currently play in the USL W League and are anticipated to join the USL Super League at a later date.

-The stadium would be part of a mixed-use development including a hotel, offices, apartments, and a retail area, and is expected to be completed by 2026.
-As of May 2024, construction of the stadium is in doubt following the City of Indianapolis' withdrawal of financial support.
+The stadium would be part of a mixed-use development including a hotel, offices, apartments, and a retail area, and was initially expected to be completed by 2026.
+As of January 2026, construction of the stadium is in doubt following the City of Indianapolis' withdrawal of financial support.

 History

 Initial plans

 The first legislative proposal for an Indy Eleven stadium was in 2014, before the team had debuted.
 The plans called for a 18,500-seat stadium at the cost of $87 million.
 The plan was shelved in the Indiana Senate.
 In 2015, the proposal was revived, but rejected again in favor of renovating Michael A. Carroll Stadium, the home of the Eleven at the time.
 In 2017, the Eleven again attempted to receive stadium funding, but did not have a bill launched in favor of it.

 In January 2019, the Eleven announced a new stadium plan, with a 20,000-seat stadium being the centerpiece of a $550 million mixed-use development including 600 apartments, more than 100000 sqft of retail space, 150000 sqft of office space, and a 200-room hotel.
 The stadium would also have the potential to host concerts, a women's soccer team, college and high school soccer, football, field hockey, rugby, and lacrosse.

 In February 2019, the State Senate Appropriations Committee approved the bill, with a requirement that the Eleven reach an agreement to join Major League Soccer before the stadium could be built.
 In April, the bill passed the Indiana House of Representatives with the MLS requirement removed.
 The bill later passed the Indiana Senate, and was signed by Governor Eric Holcomb in late April 2019.